zhiqiangzhongddu/Data-Science-Interview-Questions-and-Answers-General-/README.md

     learns about the values of m and c from the data.

 #### Q42 How are confidence intervals constructed and how will you interpret them?
+    Confidence interval is: under a certain confidence, the length of the area where the overall parameter
+    is located.

 #### Q43 How will you explain logistic regression to an economist, physican scientist and biologist?

 #### Q44 How can you overcome Overfitting?
+    Regularization: add a regularizer or a penalty term.
+    Cross Validation: Simple cross validation; S-folder cross validation; Leave-one-out cross validation.

 #### Q45 Differentiate between wide and tall data formats?
+    Wide: data formats have lots of columns.
+    Tall: data formats have lots of examples.

 #### Q46 Is Naïve Bayes bad?
 If yes, under what aspects.